defenseunicorns/uds-core/docs/SCRAPE_METRICS.md

 ## Notes on Alternative Approaches

 In coming up with this feature a few alternative approaches were approaches were considered but not chosen due to issues with each one.
-In our view the current spec provides the best balance of a simplified interface compared to the `ServiceMonitor` spec, and a faster/easier reconciliation loop.
+The current spec provides the best balance of a simplified interface compared to the `ServiceMonitor` spec, and a faster/easier reconciliation loop.

 ### Generation based on service lookup